From Backroads to Big Stages: The Red Clay Strays Story

 “Now this,” Brandon might say at every gig these days.

 Come October 9, when the band hits The Amp stage under our Macon stars, don’t think too hard about what to call it.
 It’s something older than any label, something born of backroads and hard work, dancehalls and good intentions.
-It’s the Southern Circuit, still alive and well, priming the next generation and the next.
+It’s that old Southern Circuit sound, still alive and well, priming the next generation and the next.

 If we know what’s good for us, Macon’ll open the doors for the Strays at historic Grant’s Lounge, show them into Studio A at Capricorn, and claim them as honorary Macon sons while we still can.
 I mean, one might swear with all earnestness that the band sprouted up from the muddy bank of Macon’s own Ocmulgee River.

-So bring your neighbor, your mama, your babies, and your lawn chairs (though you probably won’t sit for long).
+So bring your neighbor, your Mama, and your babies.
 Bring your heart wide open, too.
 Because some sounds don’t just carry — they testify.

 And the Red Clay Strays are about to raise up a little righteous revival right here in Macon, GA, Where Soul Lives.